skade/strand/README.md

-strain
+Strand
 ======

-Strain is a datatype that can be evolved.
+Strand is a datatype that can be evolved.